robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 On June 1, Ukraine launched drone attacks against strategic air bases across Russia.
 Ukrainian President Volodymyr Zelenskyy claimed that the strikes -- dubbed Operation "Spider's Web" -- damaged or destroyed 34% of Russia's strategic cruise missile-carrying bomber fleet. (report & analysis [here](#the-drones-attack-to-russia-nuclear-facilities))
 [/INFO]

 Thus, nothing changed until Zelensky's best hit against Russia costed him the definitive loss of the war.
 Due to the fact that these weapons are either exposed instead of kept safely and hidden in hangars because of a global non-nuclear proliferation treaty.
-Which also implies that no country should leverage this exposition for attacking these infrastructures which are by the non-proliferation treaty doomed to disappear due to their aging.
+Which also implies that no country should leverage this exposition for attacking these infrastructures which are by the non-proliferation treaty doomed to disappear due to their ageing.
 Which is a reasonably smooth way to free the world from self-mutual global nuclear destruction.

 So far, with that attack, Ukraine violated one of the most universally respected treaties.
 Probably the **only** one and the last one that has always been universally respected on a global scale.
 Without any doubts because of a **very** good reason, after all.